-Learn how to create a calm classroom using 5 effective strategies and tips on creating a calm corner and kit for students.
+Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 Creating a Calm, Productive Classroom